 Two Factor Authentication, or 2FA, is becoming very popular and both Google and Microsoft provide mobile apps that allow you to implement this very strong security method in most of your favorite apps.
 Read more about it here.

 Prevention is obviously the first step, but monitoring login attempts and user activities can also provide insight into how best to prevent unauthorized access.
-For example, if you have logs of unsuccessful attempted logins for one user, you can initiate an investigation to see if it is indeed the user that simply forgot his or her password, or if someone is trying to hack their way into the account.
+For example, if you have logs of unsuccessfully attempted logins for one user, you can initiate an investigation to see if it is indeed the user that simply forgot his or her password, or if someone is trying to hack their way into the account.

-All the above data security methods are absolutely needed these days in an age where getting access to data, irrespective to its importance, is a game for hackers.
+All the above data security methods are absolutely needed these days in an age where getting access to data, irrespective of its importance, is a game for hackers.
 Once an account is breached, the damage done can cost more than just money, especially if you have personal data in your account.
 So, keep it safe and use most or all of the above methods!